Home › Forums › Journal Club Case Discussion Forum › January Journal Club

 – Impingement: HK, scapular assist, painful arc

-– Labral (rule in): apprehension/relocation, crank, speeds, load and shift
+– Labral (rule in): apprehension/relocation, crank, speeds, load and shift3) Do the objective findings fit a clinical pattern?
+If so, of what?

-Pattern seems to fit with labral pathology, with positive special testing and subjective reporting of instability
+Pattern seems to fit with labral pathology, with positive special testing and subjective reporting of instability4) What impairment or limitation would you want to address first with this patient?

 So I know Anna and I came in late and we may have missed this, but what caused the guy to come back in after a traumatic dislocation 10 years ago?
 Was there a more recent mechanism that irritated him or new job or whatever it may have been that made him seek out medical treatment now vs 10 years ago?